kuzeko/Twitter-Importer/README.md

 ## Python Twitter Tools as Submodule

-[Sixohsix's Python Twitter Tools](https://github.com/sixohsix/twitter) are included as a submodule.
+[Sixohsix's Python Twitter Tools](https://github.com/sixohsix/twitter) is included as a submodule.
-You can read more about [Submodules Git Tool](http://git-scm.com/book/en/Git-Tools-Submodules), basically when you receive the project, you get the directories that contain the submodule, but none of the files yet:
+You can read more about [Submodules Git Tool](http://git-scm.com/book/en/Git-Tools-Submodules), basically when you receive the project, you get the directory that contains the submodule, but none of the files yet.

-So you should enter the directory, and then init the sbmodule and update it.
+So you should enter the directory, and then init the submodule and update it as follows

     cd lib/twitter-python
     git submodule init